thehyve/podium/docs/technical-overview.md

 - https://github.com/thehyve/podium — core functionality.

 Project codebase is maintained by The Hyve.
-For technical questions you can contact alexey@thehyve.nl or gijs@thehyve.nl
+To report technical issues and provide feedback you can use the Github Issues page: https://github.com/thehyve/podium/issues

 ## Purpose of the document